 25G direct attach cables (DAC & AOC) are not only different in the cable distances, but also in the weight, bending radius, heat dissipation, power consumption, and so on.
 Following will compare 25G DAC vs 25G AOC and discuss which is better in these different aspects.

-Weight and bending radius: with fiber optic cable as transmission media, 25G AOC has much smaller size and lighter weight when compared with 25G DAC.
+Using fiber optic cable as transmission media, 25G AOC has much smaller size and lighter weight when compared with 25G DAC.
 So it can be flexibly deployed in places where space is a premium, and can be transported from one place to another.
-Also, the bending radius of 25G SFP28 AOC is significant than 25G DAC, which makes 25G AOC cable more suitable for high-density cabling structures.
+Also, the bending radius of 25G SFP28 AOC is significantly smaller than 25G DAC, which makes 25G AOC cable more suitable for high-density cabling structures.

-Heat dissipation & power consumption: as 25G DAC is passive and has no power consumption, using it won’t produce heat, thus making it a more versatile with wider temperature ranges.
-Moreover, its cooling requirement is not strict due to the thermal design, applying 25G DAC can significantly save the data center operating expenses.
+The basic 25G DAC is passive and has less power consumption or heat producing, thus making it a more versatile with wider temperature ranges.
+Moreover, its cooling requirement is not strict due to the thermal design, so applying 25G DAC can significantly save the data center operating expenses.
 25G DAC will keep the transmission stability even in harsh natural conditions and external interference.

-Price: the price of the 25G AOC is often more expensive than that of 25G DAC.
-Both 25G SFP28 DAC and AOC can be applied for the transmission within 5m.
-When the transmission distance exceeds 5m, the SFP28 AOC or 25G modules combined with fiber optic cables are the better solutions.
+The price of the 25G AOC is often more expensive than that of 25G DAC.
+For transmission within 5m, DAC is evidently more cost-effective, especially when deployed in large data centers.
+When the transmission distance exceeds 5m, the SFP28 AOC or 25G modules with structured cables are the better solutions.

 The following are some frequently asked questions concerning 25G direct attach cables.

 Q: What’re the benefits of 25G direct attach cables?